thieu1995/opfunu/README.md

     + Nguyen, T., Nguyen, B. M., & Nguyen, G. (2019, April).
 Building Resource Auto-scaler with Functional-Link Neural Network and Adaptive Bacterial Foraging Optimization.
 In International Conference on Theory and Applications of Models of Computation (pp. 501-517).
 Springer, Cham.

-+ This project related to my another project "meta-heuristics" and "neural-network", check it here
++ This project related to my another projects which are "meta-heuristics" and "neural-network", check it here
     + https://github.com/thieunguyen5991/metaheuristics
     + https://github.com/chasebk